 Mary is a nearly life-long resident of Pottawattamie County.
 Mary's education includes an Elementary Education degree and a Master's degree in Science Education.
 Her formal teaching career of 17 years focused mainly on middle school science.
 In 2005, Mary began working with the 4-H program at Iowa State University Extension and Outreach in Pottawattamie County, retiring from ISU Extension in June 2019.
 Mary now spends time gardening, kayaking, traveling, and taking care of family members.
 Environmental education has always been a passion for Mary and she believes firmly that you need to know what's in your own backyard, rarely missing an opportunity to share information with others about the flora, fauna, geology, and history of the area.
 Mary has utilized the Pottawattamie Conservation parks since the 1960's and appreciates all the improvements, acquisitions, and changes that have occurred over the years.
 Mary and her husband Dave live near Neola, Iowa.
 They have three grown sons and nine grandchildren with another on the way.

-Chris Ruhaak, Secretary: Appointed July 2008
+Chris Ruhaak, Vice President: Appointed July 2008

 Chris Ruhaak owns and operates several businesses in Council Bluffs, Iowa.
 A life-long avid outdoorsman, Chris shares his love of the outdoors with his wife Melanie and two boys, Alexander and Jackson.
 Chris is active in the community, and due to the nature of his business interacts with thousands of people every year.
 Chris is also a local beekeeper and manages a sixty thousand member photography Facebook page called "Iowa Through the Lens".
 Chris is a past chair and board member for the Iowa County Conservation System.
 Chris believes that it's important to stress environmental education and expansion of Pottawattamie County Parks. " We sit in a valuable place in Iowa, yet closest to the largest metropolitan area in the state.
 We can be an immeasurable asset to area residents and visitors alike."

-Joyce Isaacson, Member: Appointed March 2013
+Joyce Isaacson, Secretary: Appointed March 2013

 Joyce has worked for the East Pottawattamie County Farm Bureau for the past 22 years and is the office administrator and Ag in the Classroom Coordinator.
 Joyce is active in her church and community and has served on the East Pottawattamie County Extension Board.
 Joyce's passion for nature keeps her outdoors and translated into her hope to see parks and nature preserved the future generations.
 Country life lets her fulfill her passion for animals (wild and domestic) and nature, as well as nurturing her love for pollinators by planting a butterfly garden and large pollinator garden.
 She has been married for 40 years and has two children and four grandchildren.